History of The Playhouse Movie Theatre

 Eventually ownership of The Strand passed from Mary Carr to Edward and Carrie O’Brien.
 “The Strand” was renamed “The Playhouse” in 1941 by Barbara Robb .
 Ownership passed from Barbara Robb to Jack and Gertrude Champlain.
 They ran the theater from 1943-1969.
 Many colorful stories are still told today at The Playhouse about the infamous clicker Jack would use while walking up and down the isles to keep kids quite.
 Arnie and Clara Hendin were owners from 1969 – 1988.
 Arnie ran a church at The Playhouse.
 George and Irene Rich leased the building for several years.
 They showed movies and started a video rental business at the playhouse and eventually moved to a new location on Main Street.

-In 1988 my wife and I, accompanied by new born daughter Tina, were looking around for a building to open some type of business.
-We came across this abandoned building located on Randolph’s Main Street.
-The theatre clapboards had been sandblasted many years before and this gave the building the appearance of a place in a ghost town.
-Being a young family, we had little money so we wrote Clara Hendin a letter explaining what we could do financially.
-She responded by saying she wanted to buy another horse and sold us the theatre.
+In 1988 David & Tammy Tomaszewski, accompanied by new born daughter Tina, were looking around for a building to open some type of business.
+They came across an abandoned building located on Randolph’s Main Street.
+Being a young family, they had little money so wrote Clara Hendin a letter explaining what they could do financially.
+She responded by saying she wanted to buy another horse and sold them the theatre.

-Initially the arcade did well and we expanded into the theatre by flattening the floor in the front and installing a couple of pool tables.
-We showed movies during this time with the pool tables covered.
-I built a stage in front of the screen and tried to diversify.
-We brought in live bands, but without selling alcohol, it was a bust.
-We also offered the theatre to the local schools, at a loss to us, to hold school plays.
+Initially the arcade did well and they expanded into the theatre by flattening the floor in the front and installing a couple of pool tables.
+They showed movies during this time with the pool tables covered.
+They built a stage in front of the screen and tried to diversify.
+They brought in live bands, but without selling alcohol, it was a bust.
+They also offered the theatre to the local schools, at a loss, to hold school plays.

-We were struggling to be successful and in 1990 we received a letter from a woman ( I don’t recall her name) who said our problem was the sound.
+They were struggling to be successful and in 1990 received a letter from a woman who said their problem was the sound.
 She couldn’t understand the speech in the movies.
-We invested everything we could borrow and only had $100 left in the bank after we installed a new spectral recording sound system, created a THX system behind the screen, installed a new curved screen, and sound absorbing curtains in the auditorium.
-Our next movie was The Rescuers Down Under and success was immediate.
-Over the years we have reinvested in the theatre in order to keep it viable.
-We changed over the two projector carbon arc system to an automated system with xenon lamp-house and platter.
-The platter holds the entire movie reel to reel and change-overs are a thing of the past.
-We retained the 1940’s super simplex projectors until the 2012 digital conversion although the sound head had been reworked for a reverse scan digital reader.
-In 1994 Ed Lincoln worked with me to convert a 1940’s York water heat exchanger over to central air conditioning.
-For the first time our patrons could watch movies in the comfort of air conditioning.
-We installed a new metal roof, replaced the knob and tube electrical wiring, and designed and built a domed air lock front entrance to complement the original architecture.
+They invested everything they could borrow and only had $100 left in the bank after they installed a new spectral recording sound system, created a THX system behind the screen, installed a new curved screen, and sound absorbing curtains in the auditorium.
+The next movie was The Rescuers Down Under and success was immediate.
+Over the years they reinvested in the theatre in order to keep it viable.
+They changed over the two projector carbon arc system to an automated system with xenon lamp-house and platter.
+The platter holds the entire movie reel to reel and change-overs were a thing of the past.
+They retained the 1940’s super simplex projectors until the 2012 digital conversion although the sound head had been reworked.
+In 1994 Ed Lincoln worked with Dave to convert a 1940’s York water heat exchanger over to central air conditioning.
+For the first time patrons could watch movies in comfort.
+They installed a new metal roof, replaced the knob and tube electrical wiring, and designed and built a domed air lock front entrance.
 In 2007 the University of Vermont was updating an auditorium on campus.
-Thanks to a tip from Christine Damm, they gave us the old seats for The Playhouse.
-These were quite modern compared to our horsehair seats with wooden backs.
-We transformed the new seats with cup holders in place of the fold out desks.
-In 2009 we began renting the apartment in back of the theater that I had been restoring for the past 20 years.
+Thanks to a tip from Christine Damm, they gave them the old seats for The Playhouse.
+These were quite modern compared to the horsehair seats with wooden backs.
+They transformed the new seats with cup holders in place of the fold out desks.
+In 2009 they began renting the apartment in back of the theater that Dave had been restoring for the past 20 years.